Anikroy7/user_authentication_server/Readme.md

 # Secure REST API for User Authentication and Payments

-This project implements a secure REST API for user authentication and payments using **NestJS** (preferred) or **Express.js**, **Passport.js**, **JWT**, and **Stripe** (or another payment gateway).
+This project implements a secure REST API for user authentication and payments using **Express.js**, **Passport.js**, **JWT**, and **Aamarpay** .
 The API includes endpoints for user registration, login, fetching user details, and simulating payments, with proper security measures such as password hashing, role-based authentication, and error handling.

 ## Features